icopy-site/awesome-cn/docs/awesome/awesome-integration.md

 *API design, documentation, and life-cycle automation tools streamline the process of creating, maintaining, and evolving APIs.
 These tools offer efficient means to design consistent and scalable APIs, generate comprehensive documentation, and automate various stages of the API life-cycle, enhancing developer experience and promoting API adoption.*
 - [Dredd (⭐4.1k)](https://github.com/apiaryio/dredd) - Validate API description docs against backend implementation using this language-agnostic CLI tool.
 - [OpenAPI-GUI (⭐1.3k)](https://github.com/Mermade/openapi-gui) - Create and validate OpenAPI specs with ease using this intuitive graphical user interface.
-- [OpenAPI Diff (⭐728)](https://github.com/OpenAPITools/openapi-diff) - Compare OpenAPI specs with version control and visualize the differences in HTML or Markdown format.
+- [OpenAPI Diff (⭐730)](https://github.com/OpenAPITools/openapi-diff) - Compare OpenAPI specs with version control and visualize the differences in HTML or Markdown format.
 - [OpenAPI Generator (⭐19k)](https://github.com/OpenAPITools/openapi-generator) - Automate the creation of API client libraries, server stubs, documentation and config files with this powerful OpenAPI Spec tool.
 - [OpenAPI Style Validator (⭐189)](https://github.com/OpenAPITools/openapi-style-validator) - Ensure that your OpenAPI specs meet your organization's standards with this flexible and customizable style validator.
 - [Spectral (⭐2.1k)](https://github.com/stoplightio/spectral) - Detect and fix errors in your JSON/YAML files using this linter tool that supports OpenAPI 3.0 & 2.0 and AsyncAPI.
 - [Swagger Editor (⭐8.5k)](https://github.com/swagger-api/swagger-editor) - Create, describe, and document your API with ease using this open source editor built specifically for OpenAPI-based APIs.
-- [Zally (⭐866)](https://github.com/zalando/zally) - Ensure the quality of your OpenAPI specs with this linter tool that provides extensive analysis and feedback.
+- [Zally (⭐870)](https://github.com/zalando/zally) - Ensure the quality of your OpenAPI specs with this linter tool that provides extensive analysis and feedback.

 <!--lint disable-->
 <!--lint enable-->
 ### API Documentation
 *Explore a collection of tools and platforms designed to create, maintain, and present clear, concise, and user-friendly documentation for APIs.
 These resources facilitate seamless collaboration between developers and enable effective communication of API functionalities and specifications.*
-- [DapperDox (⭐391)](https://github.com/DapperDox/dapperdox) - An open-source API documentation generator and server for OpenAPI/Swagger specifications, with customizable documentation, automated updates, and easy sharing.
+- [DapperDox (⭐390)](https://github.com/DapperDox/dapperdox) - An open-source API documentation generator and server for OpenAPI/Swagger specifications, with customizable documentation, automated updates, and easy sharing.
-- [OpenAPI Explorer (⭐263)](https://github.com/Rhosys/openapi-explorer) - A tool for generating user interfaces from OpenAPI specifications, making it easier for software engineers to visualize and interact with APIs.
+- [OpenAPI Explorer (⭐265)](https://github.com/Rhosys/openapi-explorer) - A tool for generating user interfaces from OpenAPI specifications, making it easier for software engineers to visualize and interact with APIs.
 - [RapiDoc (⭐1.5k)](https://github.com/rapi-doc/RapiDoc) - A tool that generates customizable, interactive API documentation from OpenAPI Specification, with a range of design options.
 - [Redoc (⭐22k)](https://github.com/Redocly/redoc) - An open-source tool for generating documentation from OpenAPI (fka Swagger) definitions, with customizable themes, language support, and branding.
 - [Slate (⭐35k)](https://github.com/slatedocs/slate) - A powerful tool that creates static API documentation from markdown, with API reference docs and code samples.
 - [Stoplight Elements (⭐1.3k)](https://github.com/stoplightio/elements) - Beautiful API documentation powered by OpenAPI and Markdown.
 Use these UI components to create API reference documentation, or more complete documentation with Markdown articles covering tutorials, how-to guides, etc.
 - [SwaggerHub](https://swagger.io/tools/swaggerhub/) - An integrated API design and documentation platform built for teams, with versioning, testing automation, and integration with popular API tools.
 - [Swagger UI (⭐25k)](https://github.com/swagger-api/swagger-ui) - An intuitive tool for exploring and interacting with APIs, with API specification visualization, endpoint exploration, and built-in interactive console.
+- [SpectaQL (⭐1k)](https://github.com/anvilco/spectaql) - A Node.js library that generates static documentation for a GraphQL schema from various sources, including live endpoint, query result, and SDL files.

 <!--lint disable-->
 <!--lint enable-->